bennettyarnel/cse15l-lab-reports/LabReport2.md

 # Image 1 of ChatServer Running:
 ![image](serverRunning.png)

 Above is how ```ChatServer``` behaves when given a correct URL and multiple entries.
-In this instance, the method handlerequest
+In this instance, the method ```handlerequest``` is called because ```addmessage``` is present in the URL. ```handlerequest``` turns the URL into string arrays and then access them, and then adds them to a master string so when entering different URLs the previous interactions are saved. (user: BennettY and user: haoting are an example of different URLs being entered and edited).